caoanle13/Rise/README.md

 ### Sensors & Additional Hardware Used

-Temperature & Humidity Sensor: Measures the temperature and humidity of your sleep environment.
+Temperature & Humidity Sensor (Adafruit Si7021): Measures the temperature and humidity of your sleep environment.
-Distance sensor: testsUsed to stop the alarm by hovering your hand over the device.
+Distance sensor (Adafruit VL53L0X): Used to stop the alarm by hovering your hand over the device.

-## Running the application
+## Running The Application

 1. Open the interface (index.html) and run speech.py on your PC.
 2. Run main.py on the Raspberry Pi.